Arnór Þór Gunnarsson

-Arnór Þór Gunnarsson (born 23 October 1987) is an Icelandic handball player for Bergischer HC and the Icelandic national team.
+Arnór Þór Gunnarsson (born 23 October 1987) is an Icelandic handball coach and former player.

+He played for Bergischer HC and the Icelandic national team.

 In June 2023, he announced his retirement from playing and that he would stay on at Bergischer HC as an assistant coach.

 National team career

 Arnór announced his retirement from the national team in December 2021 after 120 games.

 Personal life

-His brother, Aron, is the captain of the Iceland national football team.
+His brother, Aron, plays for the Iceland national football team.